WHAT IS THE 2030 AGENDA

 - SDG 17 Partnerships for the Goals: revitalise the Global Partnership for Sustainable Development.

 - United Kingdom.
-Pursuing the target of "leaving no-one behind", the initiatives detailed in the report include the roll-out of policies in England to tackle the problem of loneliness among the young, infirm and elderly, as well as programs to teach English to immigrants; the approval in Scotland of the Fairer Scotland Duty, which obliges the government to look at how to reduce the inequalities caused by socio-economic disadvantage when taking strategic decisions; and initiatives to eradicate food poverty in Northern Ireland.
+Pursuing the goal of "leaving no one behind", it reports, among other initiatives, the development of policies in England to tackle loneliness among young people, the sick and the elderly, as well as programmes to teach English to migrants, according to the latest voluntary report published in 2019.
+The state also highlights the adoption in Scotland of the Fairer Scotland Duty, which requires the government to consider how to reduce inequalities caused by socio-economic disadvantages when making strategic decisions; and initiatives to eradicate food poverty in Northern Ireland.